SSH | Entitle

 General guidelines

-Note: Before proceeding with the following guide, you might need to install Entitle’s Agent for the integration to work using this guide.
+Before proceeding with the following guide, you might need to install Entitle’s agent for the integration to work.

 1. Entitle exclusively supports SSH connections to Linux-based target machines.